 Occupational therapy assistants provide rehabilitative services that improve the quality of life for people with mental, emotional, developmental or physical impairments.
 They typically work under the supervision of occupational therapists, with the goal of helping people return to their jobs, increase their ability to perform daily living activities and help them cope with lost motor or learning skills.

 By collaborating with occupational therapists, occupational therapy assistants develop treatment plans for clients, including rehabilitative activities and exercises.
-Anyone seeking to launch an occupational therapy career can start by enrolling in an associate’s degree in applied psychology program.
+Anyone seeking to launch an occupational therapy career can consider enrolling in an associate’s degree in applied psychology program.

 Job Outlook for Occupational Therapy Assistants

-Occupational therapy assistants typically work in hospitals, rehabilitation centers, schools retirement homes or private facilities.
-They may be required to travel or to work in patients’ homes.
-Physical activities such as lifting patients, standing and kneeling may be required.
-Occupational therapy assistants work full or part time hours, including evenings and weekends.
+Occupational therapy assistants typically work in hospitals, rehabilitation centers, nursing homes or other private facilities.
+They may be required to travel to visit clients, and physical activities such as lifting patients, standing and kneeling are often required.

-The BLS reports that in May 2009, the average annual income for occupational therapy assistants was $50,840.
-The middle 50% earned between $41,200 and $59,890.
-Salaries for the lowest 10% were around $33,350, while the highest 10% brought in approximately $68,450.
-Recent associate’s degree program graduates will typically start out at the lower end of the scale and move up in salary with experience.
+The BLS reports that the average annual income for occupational therapy assistants nationwide was $59,530 as of May 2016.
+The top 10% of earners had salaries exceeding $80,090 a year.
+Recent associate’s degree program graduates will typically start out at the lower end of the scale and may advance as they attain additional experience and educational qualifications.

 Education and Training for Occupational Therapy Assistants

-Occupational therapy assistant jobs generally require an associate’s degree and completion of an academic program accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
-Many states require licensing, registration or certification; regulations vary by state.
+Occupational therapy assistant jobs may require an associate’s degree and completion of an academic program accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association.
+Applicable licensing, registration or certification regulations vary by state.

 The road to becoming an occupational therapy assistant can begin with an associate’s degree in applied psychology.
 Coursework typically includes general physical science, human behavior perspective, and lifestyle development and psychology.

-Employers can be confident that graduates of an associate’s degree in applied psychology program are able to:
+Graduates of an associate’s degree in applied psychology program should be prepared to:

-- Distinguish between various psychological and interdisciplinary theories of human behavior.
+- Distinguish various psychological and interdisciplinary theories of human behavior

-Some employers offer opportunities for continuing education.
-It’s possible to enter the field with an associate’s degree and use a tuition assistance program to pay for a bachelor’s degree program.
+Eligible professionals may have access to continuing education support through their employer.
+For example, it may be possible to enter the field with an associate’s degree and use a tuition assistance program to pay for a bachelor’s degree program.

 Is an Occupational Therapy Assistant Career a Good Fit for You?